• IMAGE DU MONDE

 Similar species

-Gobiodon aoyagii (Shibukawa, Suzuki & Aizawa, 2013) - Reported from Japan, Philippines, Australia, Papua New Guinea and East Indies.
+Gobiodon aoyagii (Shibukawa, Suzuki & Aizawa, 2013) - Reported from Western Pacific: Japan, Philippines, Australia, Papua New Guinea and East Indies.

 Gobiodon erythrospilus (Bleeker, 1875) - Reported from New Caledonia - Link to the species (here).